Tantrums are a natural occurance, usually starting at the terrible twos or earlier, when a child doesn't get what they want.

 Don't: Coddle or bribe the child

 Do: Remove the child on the spot.
-Outside, tell the child, "I will not allow you to be in the store when you act like that"
+Outside, tell the child, "I will

 Do: Offer to return and get what ever you came for if he will behave